 Local Planning Panel

-From March 2018, the NSW Government introduced legislation requiring most Council's to establish Local Planning Panels.
-A Local Planning Panel, is a panel of three independent expert members and a community member who undertake the following functions:
+From March 2018, the NSW Government introduced legislation across all Sydney, Wollongong and Central Coast Council's to establish a Local Planning Panel (LPP).
+The panel consists of one chairperson, two expert members and one community member, which are rotated from a pool of independent qualified individuals.
+Their responsibility is to undertake the following functions:

-- assess and determine certain development applications, and
+- assess and determine certain development applications (DAs), and

 - provide advice to Council on Planning Proposals (from 1 June 2018)

-As of August 2020, the NSW Government made changes to the way Local Planning Panels work to make them more efficient and to improve the assessment and determination times of development applications and maintain panel oversight of sensitive and contentious applications.
+As of August 2020, the NSW Government made changes to the way LPPs work to make them more efficient and to improve the assessment and determination times of DAs and maintain panel oversight of sensitive and contentious applications.

 The changes will speed up panel determinations by: